giacomocavalieri/glam/tutorials/pretty_printing_glamorous_lists.md

 > `doc.space` can actually be defined in terms of `doc.break` (and that's how
 > it is defined in Glam!) as `doc.break(" ", "")`:
 >
-> - if the group is not broken we render a single whitespace
+> - If the group is not broken we render a single whitespace
-> - if the group gets broken we do not render anything and let the pretty
+> - If the group gets broken we do not render anything and let the pretty
 >   printer do its magic and add a newline after each space

 ### Back to lists one last time